musca1997/emojipasta-bot/README.md

 ```
 Return:
 ```
-This :rage: is a shitty :poop::poop: bot
+This 😤 is a shitty 💩💩 bot
 ```

 ## Invite My Bot to Your Server!